Aaqil-25/ros_ws/README.md

 1. ROS Environmental Variables Not Set

 	Problem: ROS nodes fail to initialize properly due to environmental variables not being set.

 	Solution: Confirm that the ROS environment variables are correctly sourced in your shell session or Docker container.
-This typically involves sourcing the setup.bash script in your ROS installation directory (source /opt/ros/<ros_version>/setup.ba
+	This typically involves sourcing the setup.bash script in your ROS installation directory

+     	source /opt/ros/<ros_version>/setup.bash

 ## Video Demonstration